-With convention season in full swing and Power Morphicon just around the corner, I’ve had Power Rangers on the brain an awful lot.
-It might come from the fact that I just simply love the franchise.
-It might be that with the impending closure of Toys R Us, I’ve been picking at the corpses of store for hidden Power Rangers gems.
-But it could also be because I’m a Megazord collector who will take any opportunity to go toy shopping and I’m trying to save face with the previously mentioned Toys R Us comment.
-And with the show newly in the hands of Hasbro (while keeping Haim Saban in a consulting role), it makes for curious conversations about the upcoming treatment of the Super Sentai series we’ve all come to love.
+I’ve had Power Rangers on the brain an awful lot.
+Sure, it might be because the franchise is a lot of fun!
+But it could also be because I’m a Megazord collector who will take any opportunity to go toy shopping.
+And with the show newly in the hands of Hasbro (while keeping Master Yoda himself Haim Saban in a consulting role), it makes for curious conversations about the upcoming treatment of the Super Sentai series we’ve all come to love.

-Series aside, I’m still blown away that Hasbro wants to make more movies considering the 2017 fuck-heap was just that.
-The movie was the prime example of everything you should not do in Power Rangers.
-From the characterization of the “attitude ridden teenagers”, to the lack of action/fighting/Megazord, the hideous costumes and taking the whole “Goldar” thing a little too literally in the Gold direction, the movie was the prime example of what not to do with the Power Rangers franchise.
-And to top it off, the toys are crap and that’s all that’s left of them at Toys R Us.
-But we digress- we’ve had this conversation before.
+Series aside, I’m still blown away that Hasbro wants to make more movies.
+From the characterization of the “attitude ridden teenagers”, to the lack of action/fighting/Megazord, the iron-man space costumes and taking the whole “Goldar” thing a little too literally in the Gold direction, the movie was the prime example of what not to do with the Power Rangers franchise.
+And to top it off, the toys, in my opinion, are unappealing.

-So, what would we do in a perfect world?
-If the movie was exactly what not to be, what sort of Power Rangers fantasy world would be executed in order to make PopLurker happy?
+So, what would I do in a perfect world?
+If the movie was exactly what not to be, what sort of Power Rangers fantasy world would be executed in order to make this PopLurker writer happy?
 Well, thank you for asking.
-Here is our PopLurker Manifesto of Power Rangers (with me at the helm).
+Here is my Manifesto of Power Rangers (with me at the helm).

 It’s morphin’ time.

-If this piece was written any sooner, even a week or two ago, I would have gone on a sexist tangent about how we need more muscles and boobs in Power Rangers.
+There was a point in time where I would have gone on a tangent about how Power Rangers should be more romantically focused.
 Like remember when we weren’t all old creeps and we saw Kimberly, the Mighty Morphin’ pink ranger for the first time?
-Or when we tried to have a crush on Jason and he just wouldn’t cut it, so when we saw Tommy for the first time we got all tingly?
+Or when we tried to have a crush on Jason and he just wouldn’t cut it, so when we saw Obi-Wan of the Power Rangers world Tommy for the first time we got all tingly?

 Or even Skull, who I wished would bully me?
 Gorgeous Trini, swaggering cool Zack, and even adorkable Billy.
 Don’t get me started on Yuuta Mochizuki, the original Red Zyu Ranger (the original season that MMPR was based off).
 Fans of the early Sailor Moon stage musicals might recognize him as Tuxedo Mask as well.